 2021 Stump Grinding

-July 9, 2021: The Green Bay Forestry crews will be grinding stumps in the Danz Park area and moving towards Eastman Park then Astor Park.
-Crews will move to the westside once the east is complete.
+August 6, 2021: The Green Bay Forestry crews will be grinding stumps in the Mather Heights Park and Fisk Park neighborhoods.
+Crews will continue to work westward.

 Please call our office (920) 448-3365 or put in a Request for Service with any questions or concerns.
 In 2021, crews are working on stump removal from the East side of town to the West (the direction alternates each year).